arne-braeckman/eventRunner/docs/eventRunner-Front-end_Specification_Document.md

 This document defines the user experience goals, information architecture, user flows, and visual design specifications for **eventRunner**'s user interface.
 Its primary goal is to serve as the foundation for visual design and frontend development, ensuring a cohesive and user-centered experience.

-This specification is designed to work seamlessly with the **T3 Stack architecture** (Next.js 14, TypeScript, tRPC, Prisma, Tailwind CSS, NextAuth.js, and shadcn/ui) as defined in the system architecture document, providing a modern, type-safe, and component-based implementation approach.
+This specification is designed to work seamlessly with the **T3 Stack architecture** (Next.js 14, TypeScript, tRPC, Convex, Tailwind CSS, Convex Auth, and shadcn/ui) as defined in the system architecture document, providing a modern, type-safe, and component-based implementation approach.

 ## Overall UX Goals & Principles